jjkee/HW2-jjkee/hw2.md

 subset.data <- macrophage.data[rownames(exprs(macrophage.data)) %in% topProbes1, ]
 ```

+### Construct multiplication matrix

-For each probe found in previous step, we need to first calculate the fold
+For each probe found in previous step, we need to first calculate the log fold
 change between each subject's paired mock and poly-IC samples.

 From the paper:

-> For each probe set corresponding to a gene, a fold change was computed by comparing differential expression in VL− and VL+ samples, as described above.

-### Construct multiplication matrix
+> Fold changes were calculated between each subject's paired mock and poly(I·C) sample, and then the fold change values for VL− patients were compared with those of VL+ patients to determine significant gene changes.

-Now construct a new matrix to multiply by the expression matrix, such that
+Construct a new matrix to multiply by the expression matrix, such that
 values that correspond to "mock" samples have a value of 1 and "poly ic h"
 samples have a value of -1.